MAcc Program Handbook

 Graduate School Policy

 Transfer credits are credits transferred from another institution.
 Credits completed at UNR in another program or as a graduate special do not need to be transferred.
-Transfer credit is requested on the Graduate Credit Transfer Evaluation Request form available on Graduate School website and must be signed by the student, major advisor, and graduate director.
+Transfer credit is requested on the Graduate Credit Transfer Evaluation Request form available on the Graduate School website and must be signed by the student, major advisor, and graduate director.
 Transfer credits applied to a master’s program must comply with the time limitation on master’s work (6 years).
 Thus, if a student took a course five years prior to admission, they would have to complete the degree within one year for the course to apply to the degree.
 Credits from a completed master’s degree will be exempt from the 8-year time limitation for those students earning a doctoral degree.

 Timeline for degree completion